Football-related activity of the CCS: Awaydays

 In August 1988 Hibernian played Oldham Athletic at Boundary Park and the majority of the CCS made their way there by train whilst the HBC hired a coach with the intention that they all meet up in Oldham.
-As the train crew arrived in Manchester they were met by two of Oldham's Fine Young Casuals who asked them if they would like to take on a mob of Manchester City hooligans who were in a pub, the Brunswick Cellar, close to the Arndale Centre.
+As the train crew arrived in Manchester they were met by two of Oldham's Fine Young Casuals who asked them if they would like to take on a mob of Manchester City hooligans who were in a pub, the Brunswick Cellar, close to the Manchester Arndale.
 The Hibs boys duly obliged and after attacking the Manchester City boys and wrecking the bar there were further street battles as more Manchester lads appeared on the scene.

 Whilst all this was happening the HBC had arrived in Oldham and ended up fighting with the FYC mob that proved to be too strong for the Hibs youngsters.
 The Oldham boys thought that was it for the day until the remainder of the CCS turned up belatedly due to their earlier exertions.
 When it was discovered what had happened prior to their arrival the Hibs mob anger was tangible enough for the police to attempt to contain them within the away terracing.
 This section of the ground was enclosed by a series of metal pens and the police tried to lock the gates on them but were met by resistance from the Hibs boys throughout the game.
 Eventually the police abandoned this plan and then relied upon securing the huge wooden gates at the perimeter of the stadium.
 Even this didn't stop the rampant CCS who after the final whistle managed to crash open this last obstacle between them and the FYC.
 The raging Hibs mob quickly overcame the police lines outside the ground and steamed into Oldham's mob.

 The following year Hibernian played three games in a week from the end of July until early August, Hull City at Boothferry Park, Burnley at Turf Moor and Aston Villa at Villa Park.

 For the match in Hull fourteen CCS made the trip in two hired transit vans.
 At the game they went into the home end of the ground and after decking someone who was wearing a Hearts strip they fought with Hull boys before being escorted by the police into the away end.